DavidCEllis/ducktools-pytui/README.md

 * Windows: `%LOCALAPPDATA%\ducktools\pytui\config.json`
 * Linux/Mac/Other: `~/.config/ducktools/pytui/config.json`

+Config can be seen and edited from the commandline with the `config` subcommand.

+Some example commands:

+* `pytui config` - Shows the location of the config file and its current state
+* `pytui config -h` - Shows the options for modifying the config file
+* `pytui config --exclude-pip` - Prevent `pip` from being included

 ### Config Values ###

 * `venv_search_mode` - Where to search for VEnv folders
   * `"cwd"` - Search in the working directory only
   * `"parents"` - Search in the working directory and each parent folder (default)